MohdHusainKhan/MiniProject/1_Requirements/Readme.md

 # Requirements
 ## Introduction
  * Project is based on idea of circuit analyzer.
- * It will baiscly solve problems related to basic RLC circuit.
+ * It will basically solve problems related to basic RLC circuit.

 ## Research
 * There is no precise C program on this topic .